 As a Company Admin, you can change the role, the license, and the number of teams for any user or group of users.

 The drop-down menu shows what you can change for a particular user

 Select several users and apply any changes in bulk

 The advanced user management system helps you manage the resources you’ve purchased more effectively.
-For example, you can filter inactive members that are on Full license and switch them to Occasional Members.
+For example, if you have Flexible Licensing Program activated for your account, you can convert inactive users to Free Restricted.